ConnorDoyle/community/contributors/design-proposals/cpu-manager.md

        cpuset for all containers running in the shared pool.

 1. _The shared pool becomes empty._
-    1. The CPU manager adds a node condition with effect NoSchedule, NoExecute that prevents BestEffort and Burstable QoS class pods from running on the node.
-BestEffort and Burstable QoS class pods are evicted from the node.
+    1. The CPU manager sets a `CPUPressure` node condition to `true` that prevents BestEffort and Burstable QoS class pods with no CPU resource request from being scheduled on the node.
+Already running BestEffort and Burstable QoS class pods without a CPU resource request are evicted from the node.

 1. _The shared pool becomes nonempty._
-    1. The CPU manager removes the node condition with effect NoSchedule, NoExecute for BestEffort and Burstable QoS class pods.
+    1. The CPU manager sets a `CPUPressure` node condition to `false` that allows BestEffort and Burstable QoS class pods with no CPU resource request to be scheduled on the node.

 #### Policy 3: "dynamic" cpuset control